Ravi Patel (cricketer)

 Ravi Hasmukh Patel (born 4 August 1991) is an English cricketer.
 Patel is a right-handed batsman who bowls slow left-arm orthodox.
 He was born in Harrow, London and educated at Merchant Taylors' School, Northwood.

 Patel made his first-class debut for Middlesex against Oxford MCCU in 2010.
 In that same season he also made his List A debut against the touring Australians.
 In 2011, while studying for his degree in economics at Loughborough University, he played first-class cricket for Loughborough MCCU, making three appearances against Leicestershire and Kent.

 His contract was not renewed by Middlesex following the 2018 season.

+He now coaches at Harrow Saint Mary's Club.